 Making the Invisible Visible:

-A PhotoVoice Project by
+A Photovoice Project by

-Black/African Elders in Maine
+Black Elders in Maine

 Fostering Community – Strengthening Intergenerational Connections – Encouraging Change